2023 Local Government Affairs Priorities

 HOMELESSNESS

-BOMA will work with the various jurisdictions in and around the homeless space to assist in getting more shelter and services to help alleviate the impacts homelessness has on our community.
-BOMA will also press for better enforcement of existing laws, and immediate implementation of the CARE Court program to help protect tenants, their guests and property.
+BOMA San Diego will work with the various jurisdictions in and around the homeless space to assist in getting more shelter and services to help alleviate the impacts homelessness has on our community.
+BOMA San Diego will also press for better enforcement of existing laws, and continued implementation and expansion of the CARE Court program to help protect tenants, their guests and property.
+As well as support other measures, both locally and statewide, to get the services and housing the unsheltered population needs to reduce the impacts of homelessness on the streets.

 FEES AND TAXES